balcelot/LiftCharts/README.md

 Barcode Scanning
 When you scan a food barcode, the barcode number is sent to OpenFoodFacts to retrieve product information.
 No personal data is included in these requests.

+Remote Content
+The App fetches publicly available content (such as roadmap updates, announcements, and splash text) from GitHub.
+These requests do not include any personal or identifying information.

 In-App Purchases